Pesticide refuge area

-A refuge area is a countermeasure against pesticide resistance in agriculture.
-In this technique two adjacent pieces of land are demarcated, and one is applied with a pesticide and one is not – the refuge.
-Given that resistance develops concurrent with application, a more complex way of dealing with the problem is needed rather than simply using or not using a particular pesticide.
-A refuge encourages the overall population to maintain a lower prevalence of resistance by segmenting them into two populations: the population receiving the pesticide and the pesticide-free population.
-Over time the population that suffers pesticide application will evolve resistance – and more widespread resistance.
-Meanwhile, the other will continue to be pesticide-naive.
-However, a larger proportion of the main population will die off – allowing the pesticide-naive genetics to more successfully reproduce within the overall area, and thus to dominate the overall population.
+In the technique of utilizing a refuge area, two adjacent pieces of agricultural land are separated, with one having pesticide applied and one not – the refuge.
+Using a refuge encourages the overall population to maintain a lower prevalence of resistance by segmenting them into two populations: the population receiving the pesticide and the pesticide-free population.
+Over time the population that receives pesticide application will evolve more widespread resistance, while the other will continue to be pesticide-free.
+Eventually, combining the refuge with the main population will allow the pesticide-free genetics in the refuge to more successfully reproduce within the overall area, and thus dominate the overall population.